walmartlabs/active-status/README.md

 In Terminal.app, the default terminfo is 'ansi'; the library works correctly only if this is changed to 'xterm' (or some variant).

+IntelliJ Terminal (IntelliJ 15, OS X) seems to work fine.

+Cursive REPL (Intellij 15, OS X) currently quite broken, alas.
+But, then again, REPL oriented development and the status tracker are not a good mix (see the "other output" section above).

 ----

 com.walmartlabs/active-status is released under the terms of the Apache Software License 2.0.